upojzsb/PortForwardingWizard/README.md

 # Usage

-*Only tested on forwarding ssh and Jupyter, and the OS of the localhost should be Windows*
+*Only tested on forwarding ssh, Jupyter and PyCharm Professional version on a Windows PC as the localhost and CentOS 7 as the remote servers*

 Before using, make sure that key authentication is corrected set both between localhost and jump server and jump server and target host.
 And the username of jump server and target host should be same.